 Figure 4 compares the monthly flows over the last five years at the Nanticoke Water Treatment Plant.
-When comparing the average monthly flows for 2021 and 2022, there was a 5.1% increase in potable water produced at the Nanticoke Water Treatment Plant.
+When comparing the average monthly flows for 2022 and 2023, there was a 9.6% decrease in potable water distributed at the Nanticoke Water Treatment Plant.